SoftwareEngineeringToolDemos/ICSE-2011-Evolve/README.md

  This repository was constructed by [Vrushti Shah](https://github.com/vrushti1991) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).

--I would also like to thank Dr. Andrew McVeigh and his colleagues for all their help setting up the tool.
+I would also like to thank Dr. Andrew McVeigh and his colleagues for all their help setting up the tool.